History and Locations

 Launched officially in March 2013, Milton Keynes campus is located in the centre of Milton Keynes close to shops, businesses and local amenities, and has excellent transport links.
 The campus is well equipped with the latest facilities such as high specification teaching rooms, special purpose electronics and telecommunications laboratories, a large general purpose computer lab, an extensive Learning Resources Centre plus extensive learning and social spaces.

-The majority of teaching and research takes place in Luton and Bedford, however many of our health courses are delivered at our Aylesbury site.
-The Aylesbury campus was based within Aylesbury College from 2009 until 2019.
+The majority of teaching and research takes place in Luton and Bedford, however many of our health courses are delivered in Aylesbury.